 From his local arena in Louisville, Ali went on to fight in places that would have blown his young mind in 1960: the African jungle of Zaire, the legendary Madison Square Garden in New York, Arsenal football stadium in London, England, the Waldstadion in Frankfurt, Germany, The Bung Karno Stadium in Jakarta, Indonesia, the Araneta Coliseum in Quezon City, Manila, The Philippines and many venues in Fabulous Las Vegas.

 Very much a world champion, Ali saw it all through his amazing boxing career.
-A career that began exactly fifty-seven years ago today.
+A career that began exactly fifty-eight years ago today.

 Tunney Hunsaker passed away in April of 2005, aged 75.
 He will forever be remembered by boxing fans as “The Greatest’s” first professional opponent.